andrewbuckingham/andrewbuckingham.github.io/source/_drafts/Horizon.md

 - 4,000 people falsely accused of fraud or mismanagement
 - 700 people prosecuted
 - 200 people sent to prison
-- 3 people's death
+- 3 people's deaths

 I use the word "people" 4 times, deliberately.
 Because this is about _people_.
 The people affected; and the people responsible.

-I'm usually incredibly proud of being in the software industry.
-I believe in it a force for good, helping people achieve more and live more comfortably.
-But when discussing Horizon with a colleague, he asked: "is this our industry's Grenfell?"

 # What's Horizon?

-Horizon is a £1bn IT system developed for UK Government departments to computerise social security payments.
-When development began in 1996, it was intended for use by the UK Government benefits agency and the state-owned Post Office.
+Horizon is a £1bn IT system enabling UK Government departments to make social security payments.
+When development began in 1996, it was designed for the UK Government benefits agency and the state-owned Post Office.

 Post Offices are run in a franchise-like way by "Sub Postmasters" (**SPMs**).
 These are _people_ who ran their Post Offices quietly and successfully for many years prior to Horizon.